PolymathicAI/the_well/datasets/supernova_explosion_128/README.md

 | 1M $_\odot$ | 0.1 M $\odot$ |
 |:----------:|:----------:|
 | $300$ | $3500$ |
-[TO CHECK]

 **Hardware used to generate the data and precision used for generating the data:** up to 1040 CPU cores per run.
-[TO CHECK]